 If you are taking medication that affects your skin sensitivity or sensitivity to sunlight, you should avoid tanning sessions.
 In any case, consult with your doctor before you take any risks.

 Yes.
 Both varieties of tanning beds have timers controlled by the computer.
-You can always exit the bed if you feel overwhelmed or that you had too much.
+You can always exit the bed early if you want to.

 Do I need to wear eye protection in a lay-down bed?

-You might think you will a ”raccoon eyes” look, but goggles are mandatory in both types of tanning beds.
+Yes!
+You might think you will have a ”raccoon eyes” look, but goggles are mandatory in both types of tanning beds.
 It is for your protection.
-The eyelids do not tan, and they do not provide enough protection from UV radiation.